FINANCIAL MARKETS COMMITTEE

 Lodewijk (Ludo) Meens, a Managing Director at Standard Chartered Bank in Hong Kong, is responsible for managing relationships with Global Corporates across industries and banking products.
 Prior to his current position, Lodewijk was reponsible for Standard Chartered Bank’s M&A origination and execution team in Northeast Asia.
 He has gained broad experience in both corporate and investment banking in various geographies, having joined Merrill Lynch’s Hong Kong-based Asian M&A team in 2005 after five years at Lazard, both in London and New York.
 Lodewijk holds both Law and Economics degrees from the University of Utrecht, The Netherlands.

 Patrick is the Managing Director & Region Leader, responsible for the management and strategic development of the firm’s Greater China operation which has offices in Hong Kong, Beijing, Shanghai, Guangzhou, Shenzhen and Taipei.
-Duff & Phelps / American Appraisal is a leading global valuation and related advisory firm with 119 years of history that provides expertise in the independent valuation of businesses, business interests and all classifications of tangible and intangible assets.
-It operates from over 50 offices in 24 countries throughout Asia-Pacific, Europe, North and South Americas.
+Duff & Phelps / American Appraisal is a leading global valuation and corporate finance advisory firm with over 120 years of history that provides expertise in the independent valuation of businesses, business interests and all classifications of tangible and intangible assets.
+It operates from over 70 offices in 20 countries throughout Asia-Pacific, Europe, North and South Americas.
 Prior to joining the firm, Patrick was a Partner in an international law firm and a Director-Manager in the manufacturing sector.
 He was educated in Hong Kong and England and studied both accounting and law, holding a BSc degree from the University of London and a MSc from CASS Business School, London, before qualifying as a solicitor.
-Patrick has been appointed by the Hong Kong Government as a Member of the Board of Review (Inland Revenue Ordinance) since 1 July 2009; and serves in the following organizations as: Council Member of the Hong Kong Management Association; Finance Management Committee Member of the Hong Kong Management Association; Fellow, Hong Kong Management Association; Executive Committee Member of Group 18 [Non-Manufacturing I (Supporting Services)], Federation of Hong Kong Industries; Member of the Shandong Overseas Friendship Association; Chairman of the Financial Services Committee, American Chamber of Commerce in Hong Kong (2011-13); Committee Member of the Financial Markets Committee, The British Chamber of Commerce in Hong Kong; Fellow, Hong Kong Institute of Directors; Member, Hong Kong Securities and Investment Institute; Associate Member, The Hong Kong Society of Financial Analysts.
+Patrick was appointed by the Hong Kong Government as a Member of the Board of Review (Inland Revenue Ordinance) from 1 July 2009 to 2015; and serves in the following organizations as: Council Member of the Hong Kong Management Association; Finance Management Committee Member of the Hong Kong Management Association; Fellow, Hong Kong Management Association; Executive Committee Member of Group 18 [Non-Manufacturing I (Supporting Services)], Federation of Hong Kong Industries; Member of the Shandong Overseas Friendship Association; Board Member, American Chamber of Commerce in Hong Kong; Committee Member of the Financial Markets Committee, The British Chamber of Commerce in Hong Kong; Fellow, Hong Kong Institute of Directors; Member, Hong Kong Securities and Investment Institute; Associate Member, The Hong Kong Society of Financial Analysts.
 Patrick is also an Independent Non-Executive Director of i-Cable Communications Limited.

 Paul McSheaffrey, Head of Banking for KPMG Hong Kong, has worked for 10 years in Hong Kong and has 18 years professional experience with KPMG.
 Paul works with a range of global financial institutions providing audit and advisory services, particularly on regulatory and financial reporting matters.
 Paul contributes regularly to KPMG thought leadership on the Banking sector in Hong Kong and edits KPMG’s annual Hong Kong banking survey.
 Paul is also a member of Banking Regulatory Liaison Committee of the Hong Kong Institute of Certified Public Accountants.